jeansergegagnon/devops-challenge-a/README.md

 * [nginx Documentation](http://nginx.org/en/docs/)
 * [Amazon Web Services Free Tier](http://aws.amazon.com/free/) - one way to test your work (other ways are totally fine)

+# Solution by Jean-Serge Gagnon:

+## I see multiple solutions:

+1. Add a parameter to ansible call such as production=cwyes|no and use that variable in the playbook to decide if reverse proxy should be set.
+2. Add a variable to the ansible inventory so that production machine has proxy set but others do not.
+3. Add a code in the playbook to setup the proxy on the production host based on it's hostname or domain.

+I have decided to implement #1 since I don't have multiple hosts to test with an inventory and don't have a real production system to test - this method will be the easiest to test in a sandbox environment like what I have here which is a KVM host with a single VM created with Ubuntu 14.04.2.

+## test process

+1. You will need a host which you can make changes to.
+   - I used a VM on KVM which I installed Ubuntu 14.04.2
+2. Revert and power up VM (second host)
+3. Test that non-production install works as expected: a- run ansible playbook without production option: ansible-playbook playbook.yml -i "plotly.fxos.com," --extra-vars="user=jsg" --extra-vars="production=no" b- confirm you get expected page when visiting http://plotly.fxos.com/meow/ (i.e. not the production site)
+4. Test that production install works as expected: a- run ansible playbook with production option ansible-playbook playbook.yml -i "plotly.fxos.com," --extra-vars="user=jsg" --extra-vars="production=yes" b- confirm you get expected page when visiting http://plotly.fxos.com/meow/ (i.e. the production site page)

+- There are many other ways to do this of course, but this was quick.